Ohredhead/DnD/Characters/PCs/Lia Silverforest.md

 - Currently has a job translating elvish script on a set of rings given to her by the merchant [[Poblin Ralster]]
 - Found a small clue that merchants from [[Silvertree]] came through [[Gildani]] a few days ago and set off to [[Selnor]].
 - 4 copper in debt to [[Wheller’s Wheel]]
+- Is offered a job by promissory note to check the firestones for [[Gilsam’s Jelly]].
+Payment of 6 gold.